timfayz/SEM/docs/explanation.md

 >
  - the former is useful to visually separate a flow of a large number of different sets
- - the latter makes it possible to *rewrite styles* of any mix by element
+ - the latter makes it possible to *rewrite styles* of any mix by element (like an global modifier)

 *It's a good practice to add spaces between curly brackets `{ property: value; }` for one-line declarations, but in SEM there is no strict rules for it.
 However I prefer not to do so, because manage them takes time and give no significant advantages.*